-Join us for a virtual program with Ringling Museum educators as they give us a behind-the-scenes look at the early 20th century circus.
-This program will be use historic photographs and other objects from the Ringling Museum collection to illustrate stories of performers, managers, animals, spectators, and everyone in between.
+Join us for a virtual program with a Museum educator to get a behind-the-scenes look at the early 20th century circus.
+This program will use historic photographs and other objects from the Circus Museum collection to illustrate stories of performers, managers, animals, spectators, and everyone in between.
 As we recount the golden days of circus, we’ll invite you to share your own circus memories as well!

 Highlights of the Italian Baroque from the Ringling Museum Collection

-Virtual Gallery Conversations are educator-facilitated discussions based on a selection of artworks from the Museum collection.
+Virtual Gallery Conversations are educator-facilitated discussions based on a selection of artworks from The Ringling’s collection.
 These programs will encourage group participation.

 • Eating Our Way Through the Museum: There’s no food or drink allowed in the galleries – but it’s encouraged on this virtual gallery conversation!
 We’ll eat our way through the museum while looking at delicious depictions of food in the collection.